 Overview

-In this degree, we focus on developing your skills in research, policy and practice in the combined fields of diet- and physical activity-related public health and wellbeing.
-This work is vital in addressing real issues of concern to policymakers and practitioners.
-Our programme was one of the first to recognise the need for specialisation in the three intertwined disciplines of nutrition, physical activity and public health.
+This programme focuses on developing your skills in research, policy and practice in the combined fields of diet, physical activity and public health.
+The development of these skills is vital in addressing real issues of concern to policymakers and practitioners globally.

-Our programme helps you to critically examine key interactions at the interface of epidemiology, behaviour change and policy-relevant research in these connected fields.
+The programme will help you to critically examine key interactions at the interface of epidemiology, behaviour change and policy-relevant research in these connected fields.
 It will also help you develop important skills in designing and evaluating research and community interventions.

-Take a look at these videos to find out more about our programme and hear from some of our students.
+Take a look at these videos to find out more about our programme and hear from some of our students and staff.

 Programme structure